13 Tips For Selling Your Home In Weatherford…

 Let your neighbors pick out their neighbors

-If you belong to neighborhood online message boards, Facebook groups, or email lists, send a link to your home’s online listing to your neighbors.
+If you belong to neighborhood online message boards, Facebook groups, or email lists, this could be an opportunity.
+Send a link to your home’s online listing to your neighbors.
 Also, invite your neighbors to your open house – flip it into an exciting block party.
 That creates opportunities for your neighbors to sell the neighborhood to prospective buyers and for your neighbors to invite house hunters they know who have always wanted to live in the area.

 Facebook your home’s listing

 Facebook is a great avenue to connect with people these days.
-If you have 300 friends and they each have 300 friends, imagine the power of that network in getting the word out about your house!
+If you have 300 friends and they each have 300 friends, imagine the power of that network.
+Your friends can tell their friends who could tell their friends and help get the word out about your house!

 Leave some good stuff behind